vsrinivas/fuchsia/docs/getting_started.md

 By default bootserver will continue to run and every time it obsveres a netboot beacon it will send the kernel (and bootfs if provided) to that device.
 If you pass the -1 option, bootserver will exit after a successful boot instead.

+### Via Magentaboot
+Magentaboot is a mechanism that allows a magenta system to serve as the bootloader for magenta itself.
+Magentaboot speaks the same boot protocol as Gigaboot described above.

+To use magentaboot, pass the `netsvc.netboot=true` argument to magenta via the kernel command line.
+When magentaboot starts, it will attempt to fetch and boot into a magenta system from a bootserver running on the attached host.

 ## Network Log Viewing